kunalbafna3/kunalbafna3/README.md

 <br />

-<p align="center">Curious, creative, adaptable, self-starting full-stack developer with two years of experience building and maintaining web applications.
-Experienced in building dynamic and responsive websites using popular technologies such as JavaScript, Node.js, React, and MongoDB.
-Strong knowledge of web development principles and the proven ability to deliver high-quality, scalable code, as well as the ability to effectively troubleshoot and debug code.
+<p align="center">Curious, creative, adaptable, self-motivated full-stack developer with two years of experience building and maintaining web applications.
+Experienced in building dynamic, responsive websites using popular technologies such as JavaScript, Node.js, React, MongoDB.
+Strong knowledge of web development principles and proven ability to deliver high-quality, scalable code, as well as the ability to effectively troubleshoot and debug code.

 </p>
 <br>